 Your goal with each stretch is to hold the stretch for a minimum of 30 seconds as this will ensure you are getting maximum stretching benefits.

 You will achieve maximum flexibility benefits when you are relaxed.
 And there is no physical or mental tension to inhibit your range of movement and prevent your muscles from stretching as effectively.

 You should always avoid bouncing during stretching as it could overstretch the muscle and result in injury.
 Take your time with each stretch and gradually move your body or the limb being stretched into the stretch position.

 From guided weekly exercise workouts that only include safe pregnancy stretches, my online yoga classes, pelvic floor exercises to my innovative PregActive FIT workouts - my online program is for you!
-Start with a FREE Trial >”
+Start with a FREE Trial >

 One repetition is beneficial, but performing several stretches for each muscle will help achieve maximum gain.
 This will take extra time but well worth it if you can make the time